 - Receiving new criminal charges

-A judge may impose different punishments on individuals guilty of violating their probation or parole.
-The court will base the probation or parole violation sentence on the Pennsylvania Sentencing Guidelines, the seriousness of the violation, and your probation history.
-Some of the penalties a judge could impose include the following:
+A judge may impose different punishments on individuals guilty of violating probation or parole.
+The court will base the probation or parole violation sentence on the Pennsylvania Sentencing Guidelines, the seriousness of the violation, and your positive or negative probation history.

 - Community service